 A minor spill is defined as a spill of material that does not pose an immediate significant threat to an employee's safety or the environment.
 If the spilled chemical is not a highly toxic material, is not spilled in large quantity, does not pose a significant fire hazard, and can be recovered before released to the environment it can be cleaned by personnel.
-Public Safety, 911 or 413/572-5262, can be called if necessary to request professional assistance.
+University Police, 911, can be called if necessary to request professional assistance.
 Custodians are not permitted to clean up hazardous materials from a spill.